Why and how does the Investment and Growth Reserve contribute to the region’s economic development?

 Loans, direct investments or equity investments that will deliver an appropriate rate of return taking into account the level of risk, revenue flows and anticipated economic development and well-being improvement.
 (Appropriate return includes percentage return on investment, any potential capital and broader indirect benefits to the community.)

-To safeguard the NRC against risk the following guidelines will be adopted:
+To safeguard against risk the following guidelines will be adopted:

 - All potential recipients of funding will be assessed for credit worthiness.

-- All parties with whom the NRC intends to conclude major contracts with will be subject to formal credit approval.
+- All parties who intend to conclude major contracts with will be subject to formal credit approval.

 How is the Reserve to be managed?